fly519/ELGS2/README.md

-# Exploiting Local and Global Structure for Point Cloud Semantic Segmentation with Contextual Point Representations
+# Exploiting Local and Global Structure for Point Cloud Semantic Segmentation with Contextual Point Representation2
-Code for the paper: Exploiting Local and Global Structure for Point Cloud Semantic Segmentation with Contextual Point Representations
+Code for the paper: Exploiting Local and Global Structure for Point Cloud Semantic Segmentation with Contextual Point Representation2

 ## Introduction